Let’s Program a Calculus Student II

 data Dual a = Dual a a

-into a number.
-The sum and product of two dual
+Dual a into a number.
+The sum and product of

 \begin{aligned} (a + b\varepsilon) + (c + d\varepsilon) &= (a + c) + (b + d)\varepsilon, \\ (a + b\varepsilon) \cdot (c + d\varepsilon) &= ac + (bc + ad)\varepsilon + \cancel{bd\varepsilon^2}. \end{aligned}